JohnComonitski/FootballMatchAnalysis/README.md

    pip install -r requirements.txt
    ```

-7. In your python script, import the supporting libraries
+7. In your Python script, import the supporting libraries

     ```python
     from analysis.event import *